lamkaiwen/Project-VeriTrue-Google-Chrome-Built-In-AI-Challenge/README.md

 # Google-Chrome-Built-In-AI-Challenge
 Hello!👋 Welcome to our project for the Google Chrome Built-In AI Challenge.
 Our project features a Google Chrome extension which allows users to input large text or files with large textual content, providing them with concise and well-crafted summaries.

+Currently, this application only works on input text, word doc and .txt files, but more features will be implemented

 ## Table of Contents
 - [Installation](#installation)